GabiDevelopper/Tank80/README.md

 # Tank80
-It's the game battle nes, made with pyxel (python)
+It's the game battle city nes, made with pyxel (python)

 <h1>To launch my game</h1>
 You just have to download all the files, <br>